 Latest food news & analysis in Latin America

 BRF, the Brazilian meat giant, is undergoing significant change.
-The company has undertaken a massive behind-the-scenes restructuring drive...
+The company has initiated a massive behind-the-scenes restructuring drive t...

 The proposed sale of BRF's Brazilian dairies unit to Lactalis-owned Parmalat looks set to be a win-win for both companies.
 BRF is focusing o...

 Mexico is a country battling diet-related health problems.
 The nation's diabetes right is the highest among the members of the OECD.
 Last ye...

 Brazilian food group BRF is working to an ambitious agenda.
 The company is bent on expanding as a global food manufacturer operating in the protein space.
 However, eking out growth in stagnant developed markets such as Europe can prove somewhat problematic.
 At this year's SIAL trade show in Paris, Katy Askew spoke to Europe CEO Roberto Banfi to find out how the company plans to meet this challenge.

 As we heard in part one of the just-food interview, BRF has undergone a far-reaching restructuring process that, it believes, will deliver a more stable margin structure.
 The company is now moving to a new phase of growth as this stable foundation enables it to ramp up top-line expansion at home and overseas.
 Katy Askew speaks to BRF chief financial officer Augusto Ribeiro to find out more.

 Brazil-based food group BRF has revamped its management structure, a move it claimed would "boost the company's growth potential".

 Marine Harvest, the Norwegian salmon specialist, has entered into a deal that will see it merge its Chilean business with local seafood group AquaChile.